How to Walk Puppies: Beginner Guidelines for Puppy Exercise

 Category: Top Providers

 One of the great joys of owning a dog is being able to take walks together every day.
 Even from a very young age, puppies enjoy exercise and play.
-With his boundless energy and curiosity, it's easy to overestimate how much exercise a young puppy needs.
-But it's important to give your dog the right kind of exercise for her age and breed.
+With his boundless energy and curiosity, it's easy to overestimate how much use a growing puppy needs.
+But it's essential to give your dog the right kind of exercise for her age and breed.
 Overdoing a puppy exercising routine can be as bad as not doing enough.

 The right amount and type of exercise is key to a puppy's physical and mental wellbeing.
 If you have a new puppy or are thinking of getting one, you probably have questions about walking your new puppy.
 These beginner guidelines for puppy exercise cover what you need to know about how to walk puppies so that you can build good habits now and enjoy walks for many years to come.

 While all puppies need exercise, it's essential to walk puppies outside only after they're fully vaccinated, around the age of 18 weeks or 4.5 months old.
 Before then, young puppies will have a developing immune system, making them more susceptible to viruses like parvo and distemper.

 Most puppies will receive the last vaccination booster at around 4 months of age, and vets recommend you wait another two weeks after the promoter before taking your puppy out on her first walk outside.

 Younger dogs may not be ready for a walk outdoors, but exercise and socialization are still relevant as soon as you bring your puppy home.
 Make sure your young puppy gets plenty of playtimes each day, with games like fetch, keep away, or tug of war.
 You can also help your dog practice walking and learning commands inside.
 For socialization, consider activities like a puppy social or training class where all the puppies will be at the same vaccination level.

 How Do You Walk a Puppy for the First Time?